arizonaCameraLab/ASDP_Render_Module/README.md

       option to invert the images before testing and use a threshold that is 65535 - threshold.)
       This will produce a JSON configuraion file with the estimated extrinsics and distortion parameters updated based on the image data.
+- **Use distortion:**
+    - Copy the optimized camera configuration file to the Render Module's configuration directory as #.json (where # is the camera serial number).
+    - Run the Render Module with the optimized camera configuration file and ensure that the images look correct. **Note:** Remember to use the `--staticDepth` command-line option to set the static depth for the camera to the distance specified in the target configuration file because the stitching will only work properly at that depth.